DevExpress/devextreme-documentation/api-reference/10 UI Components/dxNumberBox/1 Configuration/format.md

 [note] With this property specified, a press on Minus Sign (-) inverts the current value instead of entering "-".

-[note] If you set this property, the telephone keyboard is used for editing on mobile devices.
-However, it may not have a point, comma, or other symbols for entering decimals.
+[note] If you set this property, the number pad keyboard appears on mobile devices when users focus the editor.
+Such keyboards may not have a decimal character.
 Set the [mode](/api-reference/10%20UI%20Components/dxNumberBox/1%20Configuration/mode.md '/Documentation/ApiReference/UI_Components/dxNumberBox/Configuration/#mode') property to *"text"* to use the standard keyboard instead.

 #####See Also#####
 - [format](/api-reference/50%20Common/Object%20Structures/format '/Documentation/ApiReference/Common/Object_Structures/Format/')